 Android requires that all APKs be digitally signed with a certificate before they can be installed.
 You can find more details in the official docs.

-Once an app signed with a certificate is uploaded to the Play Store, all updates to that app must be signed with the same certificate.
+Once an app signed with a certificate has been uploaded to the Play Store, all updates to that app must be signed with the same certificate.

 The signing certificate is stored in a binary file known as the keystore.
 The keystore is protected with a password and can store multiple certificates, each one protected with another password.

 So, to upload an update to the app you need:

 - access to the Play Store publishing account

 - the keystore that contains the certificate

 - the keystore password and the certificate password

 If a malicious user obtains all of these, they can upload whatever code they want as an app update to unsuspecting users, so it's very important to restrict access to this information.

 It's also very important not to lose the keystore or passwords because then we lose the ability to update the app.